JudeQuintana/service_monitor/README.md

 # Getting Started

-Enter the service_monitor directory and install the gems
+Enter the service_monitor directory and install the gems.

 ```
 bundle install